karnagowda/karnagowda.github.io/README.md

 Microbial communities are the [engines that drive the biosphere](https://www.nrel.colostate.edu/assets/nrel_files/projects/ssi/docs/microbiology_articles/falkowski_et_al_2008.pdf), playing critical biochemical functions in ecosystems and hosts, from soils to oceans to the human gut.
 The Gowda Lab's guiding star is the pursuit of *natural design principles* underlying these functions.
 Nature "builds" community functions through the interplay of cellular physiology, community assembly, and evolutionary adaptation.
 This is pretty different from the ways that we as humans traditionally think about designing systems.
 Our view is that discovering these natural design principles via the integrated study of physiology, ecology, and evolution will teach us how to rationally manipulate and robustly engineer complex microbiomes for the benefit of human health.

-The Gowda Lab is an interdisciplinary team of researchers in the [Department of Microbiology](https://microbiology.osu.edu/) at the Ohio State University who integrate experiments with organisms/synthetic communities, statistical learning, and dynamical systems modeling in the pursuit of natural design principles for microbial community functions.
-Whenever possible we anchor ourselves to natural systems through collaborations with field scientists and bioinformatic investigations of 'omics datasets.
+The Gowda Lab is an interdisciplinary team of researchers in the [Department of Microbiology](https://microbiology.osu.edu/) at the Ohio State University who integrate experiments with computation and modeling in the pursuit of natural design principles of **the nitrogen cycle**.

 ## *NEWS* {#news}
 - **May 2025:** We welcome summer REU student Emily Yoon to the lab!
 Emily is a rising junior at Williams College, and will be working on developing a new model system for studying the community ecology of denitrification.